Your child’s first dentist visit

 - It is best if you refrain from using words around your child that might cause unnecessary fear, such as “needle”, “pull”, “drill” or “hurt”.
 The office makes a practice of using words that convey the same message, but are pleasant and non-frightening to the child.

 - We strive to make each and every visit to our office a fun one!
-Parents should also do their part while driving to and from the dentist office, too!
+Parents can also do their part while driving to and from the dentist office by singing songs revolved around dental hygiene, going to the dentist, and smiles!

 The American Academy of Pediatric Dentistry (AAPD) suggests a new patient exam within 6 months of your child getting his or her first tooth.
 This is a very important step in the preventative care for your child’s oral health.